Dental health is closely linked to overall health and, according to recent studies, we all need to do more to protect our teeth and gums.

-Xylitol is a sweetener naturally found in many fruits and vegetables.
+Moreover, keep Teeth White and Healthy: Xylitol is a sweetener naturally found in many fruits and vegetables.
 It’s also manufactured from corn or birchwood and used in many types of chewing gum.
-Research shows that xylitol can actually help protect teeth and gums.
-One 40-month study of more than 1,000 subjects found that through regular sugary gum increased the risk of cavities, gum with xylitol actually reduced rates of cavities.
+Moreover, research shows that xylitol can actually help protect teeth and gums.
+One 40-month study of more than 1,000 subjects found that although regular sugary gum increased the risk of cavities, gum with xylitol actually reduced rates of cavities.

 Another study reported that chewing xylitol gum helped decrease the number of bacteria in saliva and decreased plaque buildup on the teeth.
 When looking at xylitol’s effect on gum disease, researchers found that it helped reduce inflammation.